The Dominance and Monopolies Review: China

 - refusing to let their trading partners in the production and business activities to use their necessary facilities with reasonable conditions.

-For exclusive dealing, Article 17 of the Abuse of Dominance Provisions provides that without legitimate reasons, business operators with market dominance are prohibited from carrying out the following acts to limit transaction:
+Article 17 of the ADP provides that without legitimate reasons, dominant business operators are prohibited from:

-- limiting their trading partners to engage in transactions only with them;
+- limiting their trading partners to engage in transactions exclusively with them;

-- limiting their trading partners to engage in transactions with business operators specified thereby; and
+- limiting their trading partners to engage in transactions exclusively with designated business operators; and

 - forbidding their trading partners from transacting with specified business operators.

-The aforesaid restrictive transaction behaviours may take the form of direct restrictions or indirect restrictions through setting transaction conditions.
+The aforesaid restrictive transactional behaviours may take the form of direct or indirect restrictions through setting conditions.

-For tying or bundling, or imposing unreasonable transaction conditions, Article 18 of the Abuse of Dominance Provisions provides that without legitimate reasons, business operators with market dominance are prohibited from bundling their products or adding other unreasonable transaction conditions for their transactions as follows:
+Article 18 of the ADP provides that dominant business operators are prohibited from bundling their products or adding other unreasonable transaction conditions without legitimate reasons, for the following transactions:

-- breaching trading practices or consumption habits or disregarding the functions of commodities, and mandatory bundling different products or combine sales;
+- breaching trading practices or consumption habits or disregarding the functions of commodities, and requiring the bundling of different products or combined sales;

 - adding unreasonable restrictions on contract duration, payment mode, transport and delivery of goods or the methods of service provision;

-- adding unreasonable restrictions on sales regions, sales targets, after-sale service and others;
+- adding unreasonable restrictions on sales regions, sales targets, after-sales service and others;

 - adding unreasonable expenses in addition to the price; and

-- adding transaction conditions unrelated to the subject of the transactions.
+- adding transaction conditions unrelated to the subject of the transaction.

-Article 19 of the Abuse of Dominance Provisions provides that without legitimate reasons, business operators with market dominance are prohibited from implementing the following preferential treatment regarding the transaction conditions for trading partners with identical conditions:
+There was no precedential penalty regarding discrimination (such as discriminatory pricing) in China in 2020.
+Article 19 of the ADP provides that without legitimate reasons, dominant business operators are prohibited from implementing the following preferential treatments to trading partners for transactions with identical conditions:

-- different number of transactions, variety and quality grades;
+- differing numbers of transactions, their variety or quality grades;

 - varying quantity discounts and other preferential terms;